Saskatoon mayor, city council to ask province to limit gathering sizes in city

 A localized approach to public health measures is not without precedent in Saskatchewan, with the province moving to ban private gatherings in Regina earlier this year as the city battled a variant-fuelled COVID-19 surge.

-The proposed letter would also ask that the province-wide masking mandate remain in place instead of being lifted in October as Premier Scott Moe indicated when announcing the measure.
+The letter will also ask that the province-wide masking mandate remain in place instead of being lifted in October as Premier Scott Moe indicated when announcing the measure.

+During a virtual news conference held Wednesday afternoon, health minister Paul Merriman said once Clark's letter is received, the government will review the recommendations and respond.

 Have a news story?
 Is there something that CTV News Saskatoon should report on?
 Submit a news tip.